yiminzme/Multi-Highlight/README.md

 Changelog:

+20220115
+* Support nested highlight
+* Bug fix: innerHTML deleted unintentionally
+* Bug fix: Word boundary not working for keyword-list
+* <tag>DEV</tag> Change keyword data structure and update the version to "2.8.0" due to

 20211221
 * Add keywords display zone
 * Check wheter the page contains the keyword(s) or not, if not, gray it